-A regenerated faculty home is a clear sign that the University of Brighton’s business school is ready to open for business and consolidate its position as one of the UK’s top five for the impact of its research.
+The regeneration of the University of Brighton’s business school is designed to help consolidate its position as one of the UK’s top five based on research impact.

-The bold new gateway to the University, Brighton Business School is a beacon for enterprise and innovation in the region – welcoming local industry onto the campus to offer students real-world business experience.
+A bold new gateway to the university, the Brighton Business School is a beacon for enterprise and innovation in the region – welcoming local industry onto the campus to offer students real-world business experience.

 Importantly, the design of the building’s general purpose teaching spaces and student services opens up the business school to other departments and faculties, extending its identity and influence right across the campus.

-A revitalised ground level connects the business school with the neighbouring campus buildings like the Advanced Engineering Centre, the 800 bed Mithras Student Village, a new pedestrian bridge, the student union and shops, cafes and bars and new health and fitness facilities.
+A revitalised ground level connects the business school with the neighbouring campus buildings like the Advanced Engineering Centre, the 800-bed Mithras Student Village, a new pedestrian bridge, the student union, shops, cafes and bars as well as new health and fitness facilities.

-Inspired by the iconic Brighton Pier and the flocks of birds it attracts, the façade’s 50,000 bespoke ceramic tiles represent the process of flux and change that students experience during university life.
+Inspired by the iconic Brighton Pier and the flocks of birds it attracts, the façade’s 50,000 bespoke ceramic tiles represent the process of flux that students experience during university life.